 The school board members were, Eugene Williams - director, Louis Becker - Treasurer, and E. H. Schmidt -clerk.

-On June 5th 1912, a agreement was signed for building a new school.
+On June 5, 1912, an agreement was signed for building a new school.
 The bond was signed by Charles Hackbarth and members of the joint school district No. 4.
 Mr. Hackbarth was to furnish all labor and materials required for the erection of a two story and basement, brick school house, for the amount of $7,800.00.
 A. H. Halder had contract for installing all plumbing and sewer work.
 Ail labor and material required for $90.00.
 Another contract with Wausau Street R. R. Co. to do all the wiring for the school.
 The contract was for $69.70.

 On September 8, 1913 the new school opened.
 Eva Bernier was principal, having grades 6-7-8.
 Mary Abel, assistant, grades 2-5 and Miss Hattie Friedmann, Kindergarten and 1st grade.
 The total school budget was $2,407.82 for the school year September 8, 1913 thru June 1, 1914, including the teachers salaries.

 Most social activities were held in the new school house.
 Permission had to be personally secured from the board members.
 Basket socials, dancing and parties were popular.